-While this guidance focuses primarily on resolution strategies and plans for G-SIIs, many aspects may also be relevant for insurers identified by any national authority as systemically important (if any).
-Insurance and reinsurance companies, groups and conglomerates within the scope of this guidance are collectively referred to as "insurers".
+While this Guidance focuses primarily on resolution strategies and plans for G-SIIs, many aspects may also be relevant for insurers identified by any national authority as systemically important (if any).
+Insurance and reinsurance companies, groups and conglomerates within the scope of this Guidance are collectively referred to as "insurers".

-The guidance covers:
+The Guidance covers:

-- Objectives of resolution strategies for insurers (Section I); - Considerations in determining a preferred strategy (Section II); - The strategic analysis underlying the development of resolution strategies (Section III), including the assessment of the business conducted by the insurer, the identification of critical functions and shared services, cross-border operations, funding and liquidity issues, and coverage by policy holder protection schemes; and - Issues that should be addressed as authorities develop an operational resolution plan that builds on the resolution strategy, including cross-border cooperation and exit strategies (Section IV).
+- Objectives of resolution strategies for insurers (Section I); - Considerations in determining a preferred strategy (Section II); - The strategic analysis underlying the development of the resolution strategy (Section III), including the assessment of the business conducted by the insurer, the identification of critical functions and shared services, cross-border operations, funding and liquidity issues, and availability of policy holder protection schemes; and - Issues that should be addressed as authorities develop an operational resolution plan that builds on the resolution strategy, including cross-border cooperation and exit strategies (Section IV).

-&lt;sup>10 Refer to discussion of economic importance of insurance functions in Section I and impact on financial stability criticality of an insurer's functions in Section III (2).
+&lt;sup>5 Refer to discussion of economic importance of insurance functions in Section I and impact on financial stability criticality of an insurer's functions in Section III (2).

-I. Objectives of resolution strategies
+1. Objectives of resolution strategies